christianityorigins/website/books/_posts/2024-08-13-the-origins-of-christianity.md

 Egyptian-Persian-Indian-Greek-Roman elite were Sarmatian/Saka warlords who ruled through proxy dynasties.
-Egypt, Persia, India, Greece, Rome, etc., were all under the suzerainty of Aryan Iranian-Scythian elites since at least the 17th century BC.
+Egypt, Persia, India, Greece, Rome, etc., were all under the suzerainty of Aryan Iranian-Scythian elites since at least the 17th century BC and their base of operation was on the Bosphorus river.

 Julius Caesar was Ptolemy XI Alexander II, Cleopatra's uncle, and he also took on the regional aliases of Asander, king of Bosphorus, among numerous